South Australian National Football League: 1888–1896 SAFA splinters and re-establishes under new Association and Rules

 Hotham which renamed to North Adelaide for 1888 merged with Adelaide for the 1889 season reducing the competition to six clubs.

 On Friday 5 April 1889 At the Annual General Meeting held on Friday 5 April 1889 in the Trades Exchange with all the clubs present the United Football Association renamed itself to South Australian Football Association.

 Gawler after its 4th season notified the Association in writing in April 1891 that it would no longer be joining (principally due to being given only 5 home games at Gawler and 10 away games in Adelaide for the 1890 season).
 In 1889 it had created its own Junior League consisting of 3 clubs.
-In May 1892, the Gawler Association again was affiliated with the SAFA.
+In May 1892, the Gawler Football Association again was affiliated with the SAFA.
 Subsequently, it tried to rejoin the competition a number of times but was rejected.
 In 1913, it was admitted but withdrew before the season started.

 On 14 March 1893, at a meeting held at Temperance Hall, North Adelaide Medindie renamed itself to North Adelaide Football Club.

 In March 1894, Adelaide withdrew from the Association in writing before the season commenced.
 This reduced the number of senior clubs to just 4 - Port Adelaide, South Adelaide, Norwood and North Adelaide (originally called Medindie).

 In March 1895, a new club called Natives applied to join as the 5th Senior Club.
 It was formed from players from various districts and a group of former Port Adelaide players from a junior club called Port Natives.
 "The Natives" was adopted so as to prevent any feeling that it was confined to any given locality.
 Principally the members were drawn from the Port Natives, who were the premiers of the Adelaide and Suburban Association.
 After initially having their application refused.
 At a meeting on the 5th April 1895 the Natives then submitted a list of 50 players to show their strength.
 They were then admitted by 13 votes to 5 against.
 This new senior club would rename itself and be called West Torrens in 1897 with the introduction of the Electoral System.

 In 1896, North Adelaide and the Natives were permitted to field 23 players (3 extra players).

 At an Association committee meeting held on 10 August 1896, a proposal was tabled to introduce having no more than eight clubs in the association and that all clubs and any new players be zoned based on the state electoral districts.
 At an adjourned meeting on Monday 26 Oct 1896, South Adelaide agreed to be zoned to the Electoral of East Adelaide and delegates from the Port Natives Football Club stated they would rename and take the West Torrens District.